Sabri0o/charapp/ReadMe.md

 * A strategy is a way of authenticating a user.
 For this project, we will set up a local strategy.
 To see a list of the hundreds of strategies, visit Passport's site.

 * storing plaintext passwords is never okay.
 BCrypt solve this issue.

+* Implementation of Social Authentication :
+ - User clicks a button or link sending them to our route to authenticate using a specific strategy (e.g. GitHub).
+ - the route calls passport.authenticate('github') which redirects them to GitHub.
+ - The page the user lands on, on GitHub, allows them to login if they aren't already.
+It then asks them to approve access to their profile from our app.
+ - The user is then returned to our app at a specific callback url with their profile if they are approved.
+They are now authenticated, and the app should check if it is a returning profile, or it will save it in the database if it is not.

+* Strategies with OAuth requires usto have at least a Client ID and a Client Secret which is a way for the service to verify who the authentication request is coming from and if it is valid.

+*